-One study paper defines unintentional weight loss as a person losing more than 5 percent of their body weight in less than 12 months without making any dietary or lifestyle changes.
+A 2017 study defines unintentional weight loss as a person losing more than

 Unintentional weight loss does not necessarily mean that a person has cancer.
 However, people should not ignore this symptom as it can be a warning sign of many different health conditions.